-Land Rover is extending customer appeal of its family of luxury vehicles with the launch of a new long wheelbase Range Rover (above) and the addition of an exclusive specification – the Range Rover Autobiography Black.
-It’s the first series production Range Rover long wheelbase since the 1992-’95 Classic LSE, and this new model will cater for a growing group of consumers looking for the ultimate combination of luxury combined with off-road capability, and head up Land Rover’s Engineered To Order (ETO) portfolio.
+Land Rover is extending the customer appeal of its family of luxury vehicles with the launch of a new long-wheelbase Range Rover (above) and the addition of an exclusive specification – the Range Rover Autobiography Black.
+It’s the first series production Range Rover long wheelbase since the 1992-1995 Classic LSE and this new model will cater for a growing group of consumers looking for the ultimate combination of luxury combined with off-road capability as well as heading up Land Rover’s Engineered To Order (ETO) portfolio.

 The long wheelbase will be offered on Autobiography and Autobiography Black models.
 A Range Rover Hybrid derivative will also become available later in 2014.

 The new Range Rover Autobiography Black makes its debut at the Dubai motor show in early November.
 The interior has been carefully crafted and tailored to meet customer needs with subtle but distinctive exterior detailing and is appointed and finished with the highest quality leathers and materials.

 A number of changes to the Autobiography Black exterior include a unique design finish has been appointed to the front grille and side vents along with distinguishable badging in black enamel and chrome.
 Rear lamps and auxiliary vents to the front add to the exclusivity of this vehicle with a chrome accent finish to the tailgate.
 Two new Autobiography Black wheel designs accompany the core Range Rover wheel choices.
 These are 7-spoke 21in and a 22in wheels with a high gloss polished finish, the latter of which will be available from spring 2014.

 The package offers two individual fully adjustable seats and a re-designed full extended centre console.
 Large 10.2in rear screens are fitted to the rear of the front seats together with Meridian Audio.
 The rear centre console includes electric picnic tables covered in black leather with integrated USB charging sockets and cup holders.